1980 Fiat Parts

 In 1996, Gianni Agnelli stepped down as chairman of the company, but stayed on in an honorary role until he died in 2003.
 Cesare Romiti assumed the role of chairman after Gianni stepped down, followed by Paolo Fresco who took over in 1998.
 Fresco further diversified the Fiat Group’s holdings however, the company at this point was in serious financial trouble and decline with its sales and market share in Italy having fallen tremendously in the past couple of decades.
 It was hoped that Fresco could turn the struggling company around but that did not occur.
 It was also during this time that General Motors (GM) acquired a 20 percent stake in Fiat Auto in an engine and transmission technology-sharing deal with Fiat S.p.A.
 There was also a provision in the agreement that stated that General Motors would purchase the remainder of Fiat Auto in the next several years, or pay a penalty if they wanted to get out of it.
 In 2005, that is exactly what GM did; they paid $2 billion to terminate the partnership as the deal just never worked out for various reasons.

-The alliance between Fiat and Chrysler allowed for Fiat-branded automobiles to return to the United States market, which it had not been present in since the early 1980’s.
+The alliance between Fiat and Chrysler allowed for Fiat-branded automobiles to return to the United States market, which it had not been present in since the early 1980s.
 The first Fiat-branded car to be released in the U.S. was the new Fiat 500, which had been available in Europe since 2007.
-Chrysler began constructing the Fiat 500’s in Mexico and they were then sold in the U.S. Additional Fiat 500 models have since been released and this may finally be the move that cements Fiat cars in the American driver’s heart.
+Chrysler began constructing Fiat 500s in Mexico and they were then sold in the U.S.